hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 Checks may be of script, HTTP, TCP, or TTL type.
 The agent is responsible for managing the status of the check and keeping the Catalog in sync.

-The register endpoint expects a JSON request body to be PUT.
+The register endpoint expects a JSON request body to be `PUT`.
 The request body must look like:

 ```javascript